Conservation of Momentum and Energy in the Lorenz-Abraham-Dirac Equation of Motion: Concluding Discussion CD

 \section{Concluding Discussion\lbl{CD}}

 There is some justification, even in classical physics, for renormalizing the mass $m_\mathrm{es} +m_\mathrm{ins}$ of the charged spherical insulator to a finite value $m$ as $a\to 0$ (to remedy $m_\mathrm{es}=e^2/(8\pi\epsilon_0 a c^2) \to \infty$) in order to obtain the equation of motion of a finite-mass point (or extremely small-radius) charge.
-Hypothetically, the mass of the insulator $m_\mathrm{ins}$ may be assumed negative because it could possibly include gravitational and other attractive formation energies \cite{r:17}, \cite{r:18} within the sphere (although the idea that electromagnetic and gravitational field energies can interact to produce finite-mass point charged particles is purely conjectural).
+Hypothetically, the mass of the insulator $m_\mathrm{ins}$ may be assumed negative because it could possibly include gravitational and other attractive formation energies \cite{r:17}, \cite{r:18} within the sphere (although the idea that electromagnetic and gravitational fields can exchange energies to produce finite-mass point charged particles is purely conjectural).
 In any case, as $a\to 0$ it is conceivable, even classically, that $m_\mathrm{ins} \to -\infty$ and that $\lim_{a\to 0}(m_\mathrm{es}+m_\mathrm{ins}) =m$, the measured rest mass of the charged particle.
-It is, therefore, somewhat disconcerting that for the modified causal LAD equation of motion in (\ref{3}), the restriction in (\ref{5}) on the magnitude of the changes in the externally applied force across transition intervals is needed to ensure that the modified causal LAD equation of motion satisfies conservation of momentum-energy (regardless of the values chosen for the jumps in velocity) while keeping the value of the energy radiated during the transition intervals non-negative under the relativistic (Born) rigidity condition in (\ref{1}).
+It is, therefore, somewhat disconcerting that for the modified causal LAD equation of motion in (\ref{3}), the restriction in (\ref{5}) on the magnitude of the changes in the externally applied force across transition intervals is needed to ensure that the modified causal LAD equation of motion satisfies conservation of momentum-energy by keeping the value of the energy radiated during the transition intervals non-negative under the relativistic (Born) rigidity condition in (\ref{1}).

-For the extended charged sphere without the mass renormalized, the restriction corresponding to (\ref{5}), namely $\tau_e\varDelta\dot{u}^0_n/c \ll 1$ with $\tau_e=4a/(3c)$, is a consequence of the condition in \cite[eq.
+For the extended charged sphere without the mass renormalized, the restriction corresponding to (\ref{5}), namely $\tau_e\varDelta\dot{u}^{_0}_n/c \ll 1$ with $\tau_e=4a/(3c)$, is a consequence of the condition in \cite[eq.
 (8.24b)]{Yaghjian3rd} needed to make negligible the $O(a)$ terms in the proper-frame equation of motion, a condition that is satisfied perfectly as $a\to 0$.
 This condition merely implies that the $O(a)$ terms may not be negligible if the speed of the charged sphere changes by an appreciable fraction of the speed of light in the time it takes light to cross the sphere.